bugeyemonster/BAHoneyPot/README.md

-# bap - http Basic Authentication honeyPot
+# bap - http Basic Authentication honeyPot/phishing
-# this code was taken from https://github.com/bjeborn/basic-auth-pot and converted to python3
+# this code was taken from https://github.com/bjeborn/basic-auth-pot
+## converted to python 3
+## added a redirect if user sends basic auth request

 ## About
 bap is a webservice honeypot that logs HTTP basic authentication credentials in a "parser friendly format"&trade;.